-The giving season is in full swing.
+The giving season is upon us.
 If helping children and young people matters to you, UNICEF is one of the best charities to donate to if you want your support to go a long way.
 But straight donations aren’t the only way to support UNICEF’s lifesaving work for children.
 This year, UNICEF USA offers a number of different ways you can give back.

 Show you care with a one-time donation

 All children deserve to live safe, healthy lives.
 But in 2020, they have faced unprecedented dangers.
 The unchecked spread of COVID-19 has killed over 1.3 million people worldwide, closed schools and shaken the global economy.
 It has exacerbated already existing crises in places like Syria and Yemen and brought 270 million people to the brink of starvation.
 2020 will also be remembered as one of the worst hurricane and cyclone seasons in years.
 With climate change intensifying flooding and destruction, 2020 has logged more tropical cyclones than ever before, exacting an incredibly heavy toll on the world’s children.

 Wherever children are in danger, UNICEF steps up.
 But although it became a permanent part of the United Nations (U.N.) in 1953, UNICEF receives no U.N. funding.
 It relies on the voluntary contributions of people like you.

 Thankfully, UNICEF's 70-plus year history of being in the right place at the right time to help children has earned it the trust of many.
 "Protecting children, giving them opportunities to play, learn, feel safer, heal... are critical to us," said one respondent to a survey UNICEF USA conducted to learn about how its supporters feel about donating to UNICEF.
 "UNICEF is the one organization we have chosen this year.
 We don't have much but we want to share."